eclipse-archived/ceylon-lang.org/blog/2014-08-10-progress-report.md

 - Major enhancements to the Change Parameters refactoring.
 - Inline refactoring now works for shared class/interface members.
+- Much better handling of anonymous functions and function references in Extract and Inline refactorings.
 - Brand new high quality code formatter.
 - Rewritten Ceylon Explorer with much better presentation of modules and modular dependencies.